Skip to content

 Learning Outcomes:

-• Describe how goods and services are defined, as well as product development systems and customer interaction in service processes
+• Describe how goods and services are defined, product development system and customer interaction in service processes.

-• Explain the strategic importance of the supply chain and simulate an inventory problem
+• Explain the strategic importance of the supply chain.
+Simulate an inventory problem.

-• Explain when to use each of the three types of decision-making and create a decision tree
+• Explain when to use each of the three types of decision-making.
+Create a decision tree with sequential.

 This course features analysis of current events and issues in the field of management.
 Topics will vary as contemporary issues change.
 (Prerequisite: MNGT 3113)